Before you start promoting your products and services, it’s always good to have a small business marketing plan in place.

 - Business goals – define your main marketing and business goals, both long term and short term

-- Marketing channels – think about what kind of strategies, tactics and techniques you can use to achieve these goals
+- Marketing channels – think about what kind of strategies, tactics and techniques you will use to achieve these goals

 - Campaign ideas – think of creative ways to achieve your goals using your research into your ideal clients and competitors